reuk/wayverb/docs_source/boundary.md

 ### Results

 The results are shown in +@fig:reflectance.
+The lines labelled "measured" show the measured boundary reflectance, and the lines labelled "predicted" show the theoretical reflectance, obtained by substituting the impedance filter coefficients and angles of incidence into +@eq:theoretical_reflection.
 Although the waveguide mesh has a theoretical upper frequency limit of 0.25 of the mesh sampling rate, the 3D FDTD scheme has a cutoff frequency of 0.196 of the mesh sampling rate for axial directions.
 This point has been marked as a vertical line on the result graphs.

 ![Measured boundary reflectance is compared against the predicted reflectance, for three different materials and three different angles of